WokLibCodeClub/.github/profile/README.md

 These are the github pages of the **Wokingham Library Code Club**, located in Wokingham, UK and supported by [Wokingham Borough Council](https://www.wokingham.gov.uk/libraries).

-The club is for children aged 9 to 13, and we run twice a month in Wokingham Library, on the first and fourth Saturday of each month, with an early session mostly for Scratch coding followed by a later session for Python coding.
+The club is for children aged 9 to 13, and we run twice a month in Wokingham Library, on the first and last Saturday of each month, with an early session mostly for Scratch coding followed by a later session for Python coding.

 These pages contain information for students about forthcoming sessions, detailed information for lots of the projects we have developed in the past, as well as background information.

 Students wishing to join the Code Club will need to register with Wokingham library.
 For information about registering and any other enquiries about the Code Club please contact Wokingham library: libraryevents@wokingham.gov.uk

-### Note about Club dates from January 2026

-Please note that from January 2026 the dates of Code Club sessions will be changing from the first and fourth Saturday of each month to the first and *last* Saturday of each month.
-This will hopefully avoid any confusion which has occurred in the past in the occasional months which have five Saturdays.
-It will also ensure that we always meet on two consecutive Saturdays, which will be good for continuity with projects that span across two weeks.

 ---